idia640/presentations/week04/PITCHME.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VFIZDZwdf-0" frameborder="0" allowfullscreen></iframe>

+Note:

+Our expectations and also rehearsed skill play a role in the efficiency of reading.
+Note in this eye-tracking study that the more skilled child reads ahead of dictation.

 ---

 ## Challenges to reading

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TwNNij89qro" frameborder="0" allowfullscreen></iframe>

+Note:

+In fact, how text is arranged on a page or screen also affects reading efficiency.

 ---

-## Design tips for visual queries
+### Design tips: visual queries (1)

-1. Break down tasks visually.
+- Break down tasks visually.
-1. It's often easier to re-do than remember.
+- It's often easier to re-do than remember.
-1. Multi-scale visual structure makes search easier.
+- Multi-scale visual structure makes search easier.
-1. Closeness in visual space important.
+- Closeness in visual space important.
-1. For two or more objects in visual query, use different channels (e.g, size, color, orientation, motion, grouping, etc).
+- For two or more objects in visual query, use different channels (e.g, size, color, orientation, motion, grouping, etc).
 Getting pop-out effects on more than 2-3 symbols can be challenging.
-1. Signaling icons should emerge and disappear periodically to reduce habituation.
+- Signaling icons should emerge and disappear periodically to reduce habituation.

+---

+### Design tips: visual queries (2)

-1. Prior experience leads to pattern of eye movement tendencies.
+- Prior experience leads to pattern of eye movement tendencies.
 Scanning strategies are shaped by the predictability of the environment.
 Regardless, experts may find patterns more quickly on fixations, but still cannot find them out of the corner of one's eye.
-1. Start with unique hues for color coding.
+- Start with unique hues for color coding.
 Use no more than a dozen.
 Background matters.
-1. Color is multi-dimensional and affected by context.
+- Color is multi-dimensional and affected by context.
-1. Remember that olors are often used symbolically in different cultures.
+- Remember that colors are often used symbolically in different cultures.

+---

+### Design tips: visual queries (3)

-1. Shape perception are mainly based on luminance.
+- Shape perception are mainly based on luminance.
 (Useful in maps for revealing patterns.)
-1. We don't see color peripherally, search tasks might be more effective with shape.
+- We don't see color peripherally, search tasks might be more effective with shape.
-1. Luminance contrasts are especially useful for detail and small text.
+- Luminance contrasts are especially useful for detail and small text.
-1. Depth is inferred.

 ---